asamsasikumar2003/Cars_24/README.md

 ## Conclusion
 This project reveals key insights into the used car market on CARS24, helping buyers make data-driven choices.
 Maruti and Hyundai cars are highly popular, with certain newer models holding value well in the resale market.
 First-owner, petrol-powered cars tend to offer the best value within the price range.

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

----

-Feel free to customize further to align with your specific GitHub repository and project structure.